 As you let the cream cheese cool,

 - Combine 1 egg, egg yolks, and condensed milk in a bowl.
+Stir until smooth.
+Add this mixture to the melted cream cheese mixture.

 Next, make the meringue.